openmc-dev/openmc/docs/source/methods/geometry.rst

 -----------------------

-After the geometry has been loaded and stored in memory from an input file, OpenMC builts a list for each surface containing any cells that contain the surface in their specification in order to speed up processing of surface crossings.
+After the geometry has been loaded and stored in memory from an input file, OpenMC builds a list for each surface containing any cells that contain the surface in their specification in order to speed up processing of surface crossings.
 The algorithm to build these lists is as follows.
 First, we loop over all cells in the geometry and count up how many times each surface appears in a